valery1707/hugo/content/blog/2013-10-01-ruby-named-capture-groups-and-local-variables.markdown

 title: "Ruby, Named Capture Groups and Local Variables"
 date: 2013-10-01
 comments: true
-categories: ruby code regexp quirk
+categories:
+- ruby
+- code
+- regexp
+tags:
+- ruby
+- code
+- regexp
 ---
 Ruby's regular expressions support [named capture groups](/blog/2013/09/29/named-capture-groups-in-regular-expressions/), since 1.9.
 However, there is a weird behaviour while using named capture groups with the `Regexp#=~` method.
 When named capture groups are used with `=~`, the captured values are placed in local variables with the same name as the capture group.
 The following example demonstrates this: